Collaboration is at the heart of good research.

 Miray Kirollos, Doctoral candidate

-Mahdi is a PhD student in the Department of Bioengineering at Imperial College London.
-His project is the development of a physiological in vitro wrist-hand simulator including multiple extrinsic and intrinsic muscles.
-This will be utilised in simulation of hand injuries and pathologies and the investigation of the effects of surgical repair on kinematics and kinetics of the hand and wrist.
+Mahdi is a third year PhD student in the Department of Bioengineering at Imperial College London.
+Currently, he is developing a physiological wrist-hand simulator that includes multiple extrinsic and intrinsic muscles.
+This will be utilised in simulation of injuries and pathologies and investigation of the effects of surgical repairs on kinematics and kinetics of the hand and wrist.
+He is also investigating the neuromuscular motor control of the hand during activities of daily living.

-Before joining Imperial College London, Mahdi completed three year MSc and five year BSc programmes in Mechanical Engineering at Sharif University of Technology in Iran, focussing on the fields of movement analysis and orthopaedic biomechanics.
-During this time he worked on a new implant-less ACL reconstruction technique and he developed a 3D whole-body posture prediction model for manual material handling activities using machine learning.
+Before joining Imperial College London, Mahdi completed a BSc and MSc in Mechanical Engineering at Sharif University of Technology in Iran, focussing on the fields of movement analysis, orthopaedic biomechanics, musculoskeletal modeling, and occupational biomechanics.
+During his BSc, he worked on a new implant-less ACL reconstruction technique.
+During his MSc he developed a prediction model for 3D whole-body posture, bilateral ground reaction forces, spine muscle forces, and joint loads during manual lifting activities using machine- and deep-learning.

 A list of Mahdi’s publications can be found on Google Scholar.